spencer2k19/FoodDelivery/README.md

 ## Requirements

-- Install and setup backend project at [https://github.com/spencer2k19/Food-Delivery-backend](https://github.com/spencer2k19/Food-Delivery-backend)
+- Install and setup backend project at https://github.com/spencer2k19/Food-Delivery-backend
 - iOS 13 or later
-- Compatible with only iPhone
+- Compatible with only iPhone.
+You can also check Android version at https://github.com/spencer2k19/Food-Delivery-Android

 ## License